yule-le/water-pipe-renewal-priority-analysis/README.md

-# water-pipe-renewal-priority-analysis
+# Wellington Water Pipe Asset Portfolio and Renewal Priority Screening

 ## Project Overview

-This is a lightweight portfolio project that uses open water pipe asset data to assess data quality, understand the current pipe asset profile, and create a simple renewal priority screening list.
+This is an independent, lightweight portfolio analysis project that uses publicly available Wellington Water Open Data to assess data quality, understand the current Wellington regional water pipe asset portfolio, and create a simple renewal priority screening output.

 The project is designed to produce clear, business-friendly outputs rather than a complex technical system.
 It supports portfolio-level asset review by combining basic data checks, descriptive analysis, and a transparent screening approach.